CasKei/StudyVault/Term4/CompStruct/Notes/Designing an Instruction Set.md

 > CPU is a part of the computer that executes instructions.
 > A series of these instructions is called a computer program.

-Before building a CPU, one usually designs a figurative blueprint for how the CPU operates and how all the internal systems interact with each other.
+Before building a [[Anatomy of the Beta CPU|CPU]], one usually designs a figurative blueprint for how the CPU operates and how all the internal systems interact with each other.
 > This blueprint is called the Instruction Set Architecture.

 There are many different types of ISAs a CPU can be built upon.